When it comes to staircase design, there are a number of factors to take into consideration.

 Next, work out the ‘going’.
 This is the measurement from the face of one riser to the next.

 To comply with the Regulations, the minimum going should be 220mm, whilst the pitch of the staircase should not exceed 42°.

-There are no restrictions when it comes to width, but standard flights measure 860mm, and for a main staircase it is agreed that a width of between 800mm and 900mm works best.
-For secondary staircases a minimum width of 600mm is recommended.
+When it comes to the width of your staircase, there are no restrictions, but standard flights measure 860mm, and for a main staircase it is agreed that a width of between 800mm and 900mm works best.

 In general, the best place for the base of a staircase is viewed as being somewhere near to the front door and that, if possible, you should not have to cross another room to reach the stairs from the front door.